 The average person throws away 68 lbs. of clothing per year.
 Clothing and housewares account for approximately 10% of the municipal waste stream - and 85% of clothing does not get recycled or donated, it gets trashed.
 Simple Recycling allows Avon Lake residents to recycle clothing and housewares for free at the curb.
-Please call 866-835-5068 to schedule a donation pick-up or request additional bags.
+Please call 866-835-5068 or visit there website to schedule a donation pick-up.
+Special bags are no longer necessary for your donations.
+Simply use plastic bags or boxes for your scheduled pick-up.
 A list of acceptable items to donate can be found HERE.
 For more information, please visit simplerecycling.com.

 Recycle your broken Christmas lights

 Instead of throwing those broken Christmas lights in the garbage, take them to the Lorain County Collection Center.
 You can drop off your lights year-round during regular hours of operation.
 In addition, Avon Lowe’s Home Improvement at 1445 Center Roadwill recycle Christmas lights December 1-24 of each year.